 If your DashCam videos won’t play or are missing, you have come to the right place.
-Here is step-by-step DashCam troubleshooting guide.
+Here is a step-by-step DashCam troubleshooting guide.

 Due to a variety of reasons, DashCam videos may refuse to play or become missing.
 In critical situations, such as accidents, where the video files are vital in insurance claims, one cannot afford to lose those few seconds of video that can prove their case.
 Fortunately, there are a variety of ways to recover and repair corrupted DashCam video files.